openservicebrokerapi/servicebroker/spec.md

 returned.

-Component Paths that use the scheme `osb_v2:` SHOULD be versioned, and the document behind the URI MUST not change after the catalog has been served to a Platform.
+Component Paths that use the scheme `osb_v2:` SHOULD be versioned, and the document behind the URI MUST NOT change after the catalog has been served to a Platform.

 Platforms are able to leverage this JSON Schema by using or creating a library